-- Monitor your account activity frequently using our free Online and Telephone Banking services.
+- Monitor your account activity frequently using our free online and telephone banking services.

 We suggest that commercial online banking customers perform a related risk assessment and controls evaluation periodically.
-You should determine what risks related to online transactions that your business faces and then evaluate the controls you have in place.
+You should determine what risks related to online transactions your business faces and then evaluate the controls you have in place.

 The Federal Reserve Board’s Regulation E provides consumers with some protections for electronic fund transfers.
 Reg E establishes limits on a consumer’s liability for unauthorized electronic funds transfers and generally applies to accounts with Internet access.
 There are specific procedures you need to follow to help resolve errors with your account.
 In order to take advantage of the protections afforded by the Regulation, you must act in a timely manner.
 You need to notify us immediately if you believe that your account access information has been stolen or compromised.
 You also need to review your account activity and periodic statement and report any errors or unauthorized transactions immediately.
 Refer to the Electronic Fund Transfers – Your Rights and Responsibilities disclosures that were provided at account opening for more information or ask us for a copy and we will gladly provide you with one.

-We encourage you to review our Privacy link that can be found on the right side of any page of our website (www.ipavastatebank.com).
-If at any time you have questions regarding security or possible fraud, please contact any of our locations: Ipava 309-753-8202; Canton 309-647-3288; Astoria 309-329-2186; Lewistown 309-547-2064.
+We encourage you to review our Privacy link which can be found on the right side of any page of our website (www.ipavastatebank.com).
+If at any time you have questions regarding security or possible fraud, please contact any of our locations: Ipava 309-753-8202; Canton 309-647-3288; Astoria 309-329-2186; Lewistown 309-547-2064; Washington 309-444-5965.

 Check account balances